100 years of US routes: 1926-2026

 But then in 1937, US 66 was realigned along a more direct route through New Mexico, taking over what had been US 366 between Albuquerque and Moriarty.
 That left only a 28-mile segment of US 366 between Moriarty and Willard:

-Initially the east beginning of US 470 (and later US 366) was to the right.
-The white car at the stop sign was at the former east end of US 470-366... or rather, an east end.
-To clarify, these photos were looking south on NM 41:
+Initially the east beginning of US 470 (and later US 366) was to the right about a half-mile.
+At the time these shots were taken, NM 41 actually had a "Y" intersection with US 60.
+The white car at the stop sign was on the east branch of the "Y".
+These next photos were looking south on NM 41:

-At the time those shots were taken, NM 41 actually had a "Y" intersection with US 60.
-Mainline US 60 is in the background, running just this side of (and parallel to) the elevated railroad bed.
-And it is likely that junction was also configured as a "Y" in the 1930s, back when it served as a US highway terminus.
-If so, then US 470-366 had two east ends: one to the left and one to the right.
-However, in about 2007, that junction was reconfigured to a more standard "T" intersection.
+The south terminus of US 470-366 was about a quarter-mile behind the camera, at historic US 70-60.
+The current US 60 is visible in the background, running just this side of (and parallel to) the elevated railroad bed.
+The 1938 junction ahead was configured as a "Y", but that was after it functioned as a US highway terminus.
+And in about 2007, that junction was reconfigured to a more standard "T" intersection.

 When US 66 was first commissioned in 1926, it ran north/south through Albuquerque along 4th Street (it was concurrent with US 85 from near Las Vegas NM all the way through Santa Fe and Albuquerque to Los Lunas).
 Originally, Central Avenue east of 4th was designated US 470, but it was renumbered to US 366 in 1931.
 In 1937, US 66 was rerouted along a new alignment which bypassed Las Vegas, Santa Fe, and Los Lunas.
 In other words, it essentially followed the route of today's I-40.
 In Albuquerque, US 66 traffic was redirected to follow Central Av, thus running through the city in a direction perpendicular to its original route.